-(B) Employers may not retroactively designate leave as CFRA leave after the employee has returned to work without the employee's consent, except under those same circumstances provided for in FMLA and its implementing regulations for retroactively counting leave as FMLA leave.
+(B) Employers may not retroactively designate leave as CFRA leave after the employee has returned to work, except under those same circumstances provided for in FMLA and its implementing regulations for retroactively counting leave as FMLA leave.
 Employers may not retroactively designate leave as CFRA leave after the employee has returned to work, except with appropriate notice to the employee and where the employer's failure to timely designate does not cause harm or injury to the employee.